 When boosting Facebook posts, it is better to use an “engagement” objective at the campaign level.
 However, if our ultimate goal is indeed a purchase, hence a conversion, we need to create tailor-made ads.

-Another factor that we noticed when analyzing this ad was that in the text, there were 2 links.
-These were redirecting to the same Landing Page where the ad itself would take the user regardless when clicking the ad.
+Another factor that we noticed when analyzing this ad was that in the text, there were two links.
+These were redirecting to the same Landing Page where the ad itself would take the user regardless of when clicking the ad.

 The second step in our analysis focuses on the creatives or images used in the ad.
 As we found out that Decalz is promoting an existing Facebook post, you won’t be surprised to hear that the images are far from being performance-optimized creatives.